ffMathy/OctoGWT/README.md

 # OctoGWT
 ## Given-When-Then test framework on steroids
-*Powered by Selenium WebDriver*
+*Powered by Selenium WebDriver technology*

 For GWT there are many test frameworks to pick from.
-One of these is Cucumber, which is good for what it's for (increasing readability of tests for "normal" human beings).
-However, developing tests in this system can take a long time.
+One of these is [Cucumber](http://cukes.info/) (implemented in the C# world as [SpecFlow](http://www.specflow.org/)), which is good for what it's for (increasing readability of tests for standard human beings).
+However, developing tests in this system can take quite some time.

-If you think the following sample code excites you, please do read on.
+If you think the following sample test excites you, please on below.

 ```csharp
 [TestMethod]